rmunukutla/yadayada/README.md

 - Darken rest of screen when removal overlay is open

+- Make input cards take up less space

+# Future Work
 - NEXT PAGE: Change the edit function, so that it updates all the output cards to input cards (e.g. Paysa Profile)

-- Make input cards take up less space

 # Completed